Last updated on May 14th, 2020

 In almost throughout the circle of a year, weather in Gedu would be boringly foggy.
-During summer, the moment you step your foot on fresh grass, blood-sucking leeches will crawl to feast on you.
+During summer, the moment you step your foot on fresh grass, blood-sucking leeches will be crawling to feast on you.
 There are no good places to visit in Chukha Gedu.
 I have been to Gedu several times.
 However, there never came a reason for me to love it.

 Where is Phaktshoding Lake – Its Location